PeterJochem/Deep_RL/DDPG/h3pper/createGroundModel/README.md

 ground reaction force x (N) - The force in the x-direction that the ground exerts on the foot <br />
 ground reaction force z (N) - The force in the z-direction that the ground exerts on the foot <br />

-### Coordinate System
-INSERT AN IMAGE OF THE COORDINATE SYSTEM

 ## Units
 I used standard SI units, and radians for angles.
 Sidenote: the Chrono simulations default to CGS